DataDog/documentation/content/en/workflows/build.md

 ## Error handling and fallbacks

-You can specify the number of times you want your workflow to retry a step and at what interval, before moving on to an optional fallback step.
+In the event that a step fails, you can specify the number of times you want your workflow to retry the step and at what interval, before moving on to an optional fallback step.
 If no fallback step is provided, the workflow terminates after all retries have been exhausted.

 To configure error handling for a step:
 1. Click on the step in the workflow canvas.